qfiard/GooglifyCMake/README.md

 link(system_test third_party.gtest)
 ```

-The first two lines recursively include the definitions of the modules `util.dev` and `util.proto`.
+The first line recursively includes the definitions of the module `util.dev`.
 Each following section is of the form:

 1. A target definition rule (`cc_library`, `cc_test` or `java_library` in this example, see the section on **Rules** below for more target types), called with the name of the target (relative to the current package --- e.g. the rule `cc_library(strings ...)` will define a target named `util.strings`) and a list of sources.
 2. A number of `local_link` to link with targets defined in this module.